intel/zephyr.js/README.md

 #### Set up serial console

-Without the serial console set up, you won't be able to see error messages and other output from your Zephyr.js application.
+Without the serial console set up, you won't be able to see error messages and other output from your ZJS application.
 To hook up the serial console, you need a USB to TTL Serial Cable, such as the TTL-232R-3V3.
 On that particular cable, you wire the black wire to ground on the Arduino, the orange wire to GPIO pin 0 (RX), and the yellow wire to GPIO pin 1 (TX).
 The other three are unused.

 When you plug this in, the device should show up as something like `/dev/ttyUSB0`.
 You can then use the screen command to connect to the device